 Attorney advertising is not a new phenomenon.
 Abraham Lincoln advertised in his local Illinois newspaper in 1859.
 What humanity could not have envisioned “seven score and nineteen years ago” is attorneys would be marketing their trade all over the television, radio, internet, and even Facebook.

-How can an informed consumer see through the smokescreen of superficial attorney promotions and identify real answers, solutions and the most reliable probability of achieving the best legal result?
+How can an informed consumer see through the smokescreen of superficial attorney promotions and identify real answers, solutions, and the most reliable probability of achieving the best legal result?
 The internet.
 Obvious?
 Not necessarily.
-A simple internet search can produce purchased results that are not all informational and that might not lead the consumer to the best possible outcome.
+A simple internet search can produce purchased results that are not all informational, and that might not lead the consumer to the best possible outcome.

 There are several possible considerations to truly investigate and ascertain what attorney is the best fit for your particular legal challenge.

-Bad feedback can be a good indicator of a bad attorney or great attorney.
-I recently stayed at a hotel who had this feedback.
+Bad feedback can be a good indicator of a bad attorney or a great attorney.
+I recently stayed at a hotel that had this feedback.
 “We tried to party all night, drink, smoke weed, and the hotel – terrible – kicked us out.”
 That lousy feedback was quite positive if you want a good night’s rest.
 An unfortunate result can be the result of weak evidence or a client’s lousy participation in his or her case.
-Such a result may cause a consumer to leave bad feedback but might not accurately describe the lawyer’s representation only the result.
+Such a result may cause a consumer to leave bad feedback but might not accurately describe the lawyer’s representation, only the result.

 Unsolicited good feedback speaks for itself and can be mostly relied upon.
 There is fake good feedback, but it is typically obvious.
 Very few people go to an attorney and have “the best experience they have ever had.”
 The litigants almost never enjoy intense litigation.
 Attorneys do not walk on water.
 If the good feedback speaks to you, it could be because the attorney did a good job.
 “If it sounds too good to be true – it probably is.”

-Attorney paid advertising sites, (you will know them when you see them) are similar to bad, old time, yellow pages, at best.
+Attorney-paid advertising sites (you will know them when you see them) are similar to bad, old-time yellow pages at best.
 At worst, they are just paid presence.
-Attorney’s pay tremendous amounts of money to simply be listed and also advertise on attorney advertising websites.
-Often the information is inaccurate.
-For example, you query divorce attorneys and the site regularly will give you the names and addresses of criminal attorneys.
-These sites rarely provide anything more than semi-accurate contact information, and what type of law the attorney practices.
+Attorneys pay tremendous amounts of money to simply be listed and also advertise on attorney advertising websites.
+Often, the information is inaccurate.
+For example, you query divorce attorneys, and the site regularly will give you the names and addresses of criminal attorneys.
+These sites rarely provide anything more than semi-accurate contact information and what type of law the attorney practices.
 You must dig deeper.

-Can you trust Google?
+Can You Trust Google?

 Does Google sell advertising?

-Yes, Google sells advertising, even to attorneys, but not deceptively and in most contexts, it is germane to what you are looking for.
+Yes, Google sells advertising, even to attorneys, but not deceptively, and in most contexts, it is germane to what you are looking for.
 The advertising sold is relevant to a Google search you recently might have undertaken.
 For example, Google tries not to display lawyer ads when you are searching for a sink for your kitchen.
-If you search for a Colorado Workers’ Compensation Attorney, ads from competitors may appear within the body, and alongside, the search result.
+If you search for a Colorado Workers’ Compensation Attorney, ads from competitors may appear within the body and alongside the search result.
 They have some of the most sophisticated algorithms that organically and commercially genuinely strive to give you what you want.
 Its helpfulness should outweigh the minor marketing annoyance in most circumstances.
 Google also provides the searcher with reviews that can be valuable, even the bad reviews.

-Make a decision.
+Make a Decision

 If the website is accurate, professional, informative, and responsive, that could be a valuable appraisal of what you might expect if represented by that specific attorney.
 Call the attorney.
 Did you speak to the attorney from the website?
 Email the attorney.
 Did the actual attorney respond?
-Was the response informative, accurate, professional and honest?
+Was the response informative, accurate, professional, and honest?
 Does the attorney have a blog?
 Is the blog relevant and informative?
 There is no substitute for doing your research and drawing your conclusions.
-Last, trust your instincts and as always go back to: “If it sounds too good to be true – it probably is.”
+Last, trust your instincts and, as always, go back to: “If it sounds too good to be true – it probably is.”